bow-simulation/virtualbow/README.md

 ### Prerequisites

-* [Microsoft Visual Studio 2017](https://www.visualstudio.com/downloads/) or alternatively the [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017) if you don't want the whole Visual Studio IDE.
+* [Microsoft Visual Studio 2017](https://www.visualstudio.com/downloads/) or just the [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017) if you don't want the whole Visual Studio IDE.

 * [CMake 3.10.2](https://cmake.org/download/).
 Check the installer option to add CMake to the system path.